 The sign of a great offensive player is the moment in which he can’t be stopped, and you have to pick your poison.
 Kobe, LeBron, Jordan – they have a countermove to everything you try to do on defense.
 So when you get one of those guys to start doubting their decisions, when they begin “seeing ghosts” on the court, that means you did something spectacular.
 That’s what Reggie Lewis did to Michael Jordan.

-If you talk about a Celtic with all the potential in the world who’s career was ended abruptly by death, 99% of people think of Len Bias.
+If you talk about a Celtic with all the potential in the world whose career was ended abruptly by death, 99% of people think of Len Bias.
 As misfortune had it, the Celtics had more than one player like that.
 Reggie Lewis was on the path of taking the torch from Bird and McHale and continuing to lead the Celtics to more titles.
-When he came to the league, Lews had a good shot, and that’s about it.
+When he came to the league, Lewis had a good shot, and that’s about it.
 Despite that, Bird was confident he would leave the Celtics in good hands.

 “When Reggie first came into the league, he really didn’t know how to play the game.
 He shot the ball.
 That was about it.
 But he was a worker.
 He spent a lot of time improving his game.
 He loved it.
 You could always tell that.”Larry Bird, via ESPN

 Lewis wanted to be great and knew that it means being a star on offense and defense.
-He would spend a lot of time talking to teammate and friend Brian Shaw about improving his defensive game.
+He would spend a lot of time talking to teammates and his friend Brian Shaw about improving his defensive game.
 He got to work and was on a trajectory that puts him in rare NBA air.

-“By the time he died, he was one of six players who, from 1988-93, posted at least 7,500 points, 1,500 rebounds, 1,000 assists and 500 steals.
-The other five — Charles Barkley, Clyde Drexler, Michael Jordan, Karl Malone and Chris Mullin– are all Hall of Famers.”Jackie MacMullan, ESPN
+“By the time he died, he was one of six players who, from 1988-93, posted at least 7,500 points, 1,500 rebounds, 1,000 assists, and 500 steals.
+The other five — Charles Barkley, Clyde Drexler, Michael Jordan, Karl Malone, and Chris Mullin– are all Hall of Famers.”Jackie MacMullan, ESPN

 Every player has one night in his career when the rim is an ocean, and everything goes in.
 Not everyone has such a night on defense.
 March 31, 1991, Reggie Lewis had a spectacular defensive performance that achieved the unthinkable – he made Michael Jordan doubt himself.